-National Resource Coordinator for REBOOT Recovery; national & international speaker, author/co-author of many books, manuals, and training curricula on trauma: The Combat Trauma Healing Manual, When War Comes Home, The First Responder Healing Manual, REBOOT First Responder curriculum, Bridges to Healing: Ukraine, Bridges to Healing: Africa, Bridges to Healing: Armenia, and others.
+International Resource Coordinator for REBOOT Recovery; national & international speaker, author/co-author of many books, manuals, and training curricula on trauma: The Combat Trauma Healing Manual, When War Comes Home, The First Responder Healing Manual, REBOOT First Responder curriculum, Bridges to Healing: Ukraine, Bridges to Healing: Africa, and others.
 Chris has been in full-time Christian work since 1974.
-Married to Rahnella for 46 years at this writing, living in Eugene, Oregon.
-He and Rahnella have trained over 400 Ukrainian chaplains, pastors, military service members, psychologists, and counselors in the REBOOT approach to trauma healing since 2015.
+Since 2008, he and Rahnella have trained hundreds of chaplains, counselors, pastors, and military personnel all over the world in the REBOOT approach to trauma healing.
+He has been married to Rahnella for 46 years at this writing, living in Eugene, Oregon.